exoplatform/exo-documentation/docs/Administration.rst

 3. When you finish entering or selecting the groups you want to grant spaces creation permission to, click on the save icon |image316|.

-To define the :ref:`group of spaces managers <AdministratingSpaces.ManageSpaces>`, you just have to follow the same procedure as for the previous case.
+To define the :ref:`group of spaces managers <AdministratingSpaces.ManageSpaces>`, simply follow the same procedure as for the previous case.

 .. _ManagingSites: